disruptive-technologies/python-client/README.md

 make test
 ```

-Lint the package code using MyPy and flake8:
+Lint the package code using MyPy and ruff:
 ```
 make lint
 ```